metal-stack/docs/docs/src/installation/deployment.md

 !!! warning

     Probably you need to learn writing Ansible playbooks if you want to be able to deploy the metal-stack as presented in this documentation.
-Even when starting without any knowledge about Ansible it should not be too hard to follow these docs.
+However, even when starting without any knowledge about Ansible it should be possible to follow these docs.
 In case you need further explanations regarding Ansible please refer to [docs.ansible.com](https://docs.ansible.com/).

 !!! info